 As ridership grows, finding a seat on peak period trains is becoming harder.
 The new cars have as many seats as can fit within the available space.
 Having thinner seat backs will help maximize seat count, but new buffer zones for crash safety at the ends of the car, and an extra door in the middle, are limiting factors.

 For customers who have limited mobility or have difficulty reaching the high overhead grab bars, Bombardier has incorporated a multi-branch floor-to-ceiling pole near each doorway.
-The pole, which was popular with most customers during the train car model event at MacArthur station, will be offset four inches away from the wheelchair area to provide wider pathways for wheelchair users.
+The pole, which was popular with most customers during train car model events in 2013 and 2014, will be offset six inches away from the wheelchair area to provide wider pathways for wheelchair users.
 BART will also be testing some cars without the floor-to-ceiling pole and soliciting more customer input before making a final decision on this design element.

 Tripod Pole Ratings:

-In addition, the new seats are almost 50% lighter than the current seats, which will save energy over the life of the vehicle.
+Seats planned for BART's new train cars are almost 50% lighter than the current seats, which will save energy over the life of the vehicle.
 The new seats are fully modular, allowing for seat reconfiguration which will enable the vehicle to evolve with future rider needs.
-The seats use longer lasting silicone cushions that will improve life cycle sustainability.
+The seats use longer lasting silicone cushions that hold their shape longer and improve life cycle sustainability.
 Also, the seats provide one-inch more legroom than the seats on the old trains.

-Feedback from over 2,000 customers helped BART determine optimal seat dimensions for the new train cars.
+Feedback from over 2,000 customers in 2011 helped BART determine optimal seat dimensions for the new train cars.
 BART surveyed a random sample of BART riders to learn what dimensions were acceptable: